ccovascosta/passage-selection/README.md

 ### Data Pipeline

  - *Data ingestion:* The data_ingestion.py module handles extracting text from various document formats (PDF, DOCX, PPTX).
  - *Preprocessing:* The preprocess.py module cleans and preprocesses the text, removing stop words and non-alphanumeric characters, converting text to lowercase, and splitting the text into passages.
-This standardizes the text for better retrieval performance.
- - *Query processing:* The query_processing.py module processes the query in the same way as the document text, ensuring consistency.
+ - *Query processing:* The query_processing.py is an optional module that processes the query in the same way as the document text.
-- *Document retrieval:* The document_retrieval.py module uses TF-IDF vectorization and cosine similarity to retrieve the top K relevant documents for the query.
+ - *Document Retrieval:* The document_retrieval.py module supports different algorithms:
+     - TF-IDF: A traditional method that uses term frequency-inverse document frequency to rank documents.
+If this algorithm is selected, the retrieval module will use TF-IDF vectorization and cosine similarity to retrieve the top K relevant documents for the query.
+     - [BM25](https://www.cs.otago.ac.nz/homepages/andrew/papers/2014-2.pdf): uses [rank-bm25](https://pypi.org/project/rank-bm25/) python library, which provides a collection of BM25 algorithms for querying a set of documents and returning the ones most relevant to the query.
- - *Passage extraction:* The passage_extraction.py module uses Sentence Transformers for semantic similarity to extract the most relevant passages from the top documents.
+ - *Passage extraction:* The passage_extraction.py module supports:
+     - Sentence Transformers: Uses [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) sentence transformer model, which maps sentence and paragraphs to a 384 dimensional dense vector space for semantic search in order to extract the most relevant passages from the top documents.
+     - Cohere Rerank: Uses the [Cohere Rerank](https://cohere.com/blog/rerank) for passage selection based on their relevance to the query.
  - *Main pipeline:* The main.py module ties everything together, providing a single entry point to run the passage selection pipeline.

 ### Configuration File